Overview¶

 If you restore a snapshot to the original cluster, GaussDB(DWS) clears the existing data in the cluster, and then restores the database information from the snapshot to the cluster.
 For more information, see Restoring a Snapshot to the Original Cluster.

-The snapshot backup and restoration rates are as follows.
-(The statistics are obtained in the lab test and are for reference only.
+The snapshot backup and restoration rates are listed below.
+(The rates are obtained from the test environment with local SSDs as the backup media.
+The rates are for reference only.)
 The actual rate depends on your disk, network, and bandwidth resources.)

 Note

-• A new cluster created from the snapshot has the same configurations (including the number and flavor of nodes) as those of the original cluster.
+The new GaussDB(DWS) cluster created based on the snapshot must have the same configurations as the original cluster.
+That is, the number and specifications of nodes, memory, and disks in the new cluster must be the same as those in the original cluster.